Skip to content

 ?>

-1. PHP doesn't have a straightforward function to generate a random double between 0.0 and 1.0, so I have to define my own based on PHP build-in functions
+1. PHP doesn't have a straightforward function to generate a random floating point number between 0.0 and 1.0, so I defined my own using PHP's built-in functions.

-2. This function requires more explanation, please take a look at the description below the listing
+2. This function requires more explanation; please refer to the description below the listing.

-5. In a loop choose one random element from the copy of the input array, append it to the $result and then remove from the input array copy to avoid duplicates.
+5. In the loop, select a random element from the array copy, append it to $result, and remove it from the copy to prevent duplicates.

 How getBiasedRandomIndex works?